BananaDesk/django-phantom-pdf/README.md

 2. Install django-phantom-pdf:

 		pip install django-phantom-pdf

-3. That's it, now you can start using in your django views like so:
+3. That's it, you can now start using it in your django views like so and rendering PDFs!

 	    from phantom_pdf import render_to_pdf
     	from django.http import HttpResponse

 	    def home(request):
     	    # If 'print=pdf' in GET params, then render the PDF!
         	if request.GET.get("print", None) == "pdf":
             	basename = 'output'  # `.pdf` will be appended to this string. return render_to_pdf(request, basename)
     	    else:
         	    return HttpResponse("Hello World!")

 Advanced Use
 ------------